shashanksingh/url_shortner/README.md

 • As a user I want to see all shortened URLs that have been created
 • As a user I want my shortened URL to redirect to the original URL

+# Features
+1. Can create short URl for long URL
+2. Using API can show all short url that exists
+3. Can get details for a short url
+4. if already exits dont create new, send old one

 # INSTALLATION
 Please read SETUP.md file